 Getting to Hollywood Studios

 Depending on where you are staying, you can get to Hollywood Studios in a variety of ways.
-Let’s break them down:
+Let’s break them down!

 Taking a Bus to Hollywood Studios

 If you are staying at a Walt Disney World resort, you will be able to take a bus to Hollywood Studios.
 Check the bus schedule at your resort and/or at your resort’s bus stop.
-Busses run regularly before park open and after park close (but times can vary, so double check).
+Buses run regularly before park open and after park close (but times can vary, so double check).
 If you are staying at a resort, you should also be able to check the bus schedule on the My Disney Experience app.

 Check out other transportation options though, because there might actually be a faster way to get there depending on your resort.